 Olpe - Hartford is a very small town located in the state of Kansas.
 With a population of 3,420 people and just one neighborhood, Olpe - Hartford is the 107th largest community in Kansas.

-Olpe - Hartford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Olpe - Hartford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Olpe - Hartford is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Olpe - Hartford who work in office and administrative support (12.89%), management occupations (11.75%), and teaching (10.62%).

-The education level of Olpe - Hartford citizens is substantially higher than the typical US community, as 31.16% of adults in Olpe - Hartford have at least a bachelor's degree.
+In terms of college education, Olpe - Hartford is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 31.16% of adults in Olpe - Hartford have a college degree.

 The per capita income in Olpe - Hartford in 2022 was $41,221, which is wealthy relative to Kansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,884 for a family of four.
 However, Olpe - Hartford contains both very wealthy and poor people as well.